Meet two of our midwives-in-the-making, Tsinat and Rahmet!

 Tsinat started her education with little knowledge about obstetric fistula but now she understands the importance of her role in helping the women of her community.
 Her future vocation as a midwife will certainly create tangible impacts in changing the lives of countless women.

 Rahmet – 2nd Year Midwifery Student

-Growing up in Yayo, a rural town close to Mettu Hamlin Fistula Centre, Rahmet was always top of her class.
+Growing up in Yayo, a rural town close to Hamlin’s Metu Fistula Hospital, Rahmet was always top of her class.
 Her dream to become a health professional was realised when she was accepted into the Hamlin College of Midwives.